-The Red-legged Partridge is small game bird introduced to Britain from mainland Europe - it’s particularly common in France and Spain.
+The Red-legged Partridge is a small game bird introduced to Britain from mainland Europe – it’s particularly common in France and Spain.
 The shooting season for partridge is a month longer than for pheasant and runs from Sept 1 – Feb 1.

 Having roasted lots of game birds lately I though it would make a nice change to pot roast this brace, rather than just putting them in the oven.
 Pot roasting, or slow cooking in stock with vegetables, ensures the meat is tender and juicy with a delicious sauce to boot (not that there’s any reason these birds would be anything other than tasty – I happen to know that they had been dining on cavolo nero for quite a few weeks).

 Pot Roasted Partridges (serves 2):